WHAT IS FOURTH WALL FOLKESTONE?

 Our core community is composed of those with lived experience of mental illness, long term health conditions, people who feel underrepresented or othered.
 We play, make, research, learn and experiment using creative approaches to problem solving.
 Creativity is reimagined as a tool to research, communicate and effect change, particularly in the healthcare system.

-As a highly visible arts hub on the high street we are able to reach additional people who might not ordinarily engage in arts or mental health conversation, but are curious about what’s going on through the window, creating a central point for people to converge.
+Using a variety of spaces in the area, we are able to reach additional people who might not ordinarily engage in arts or mental health conversation, but are curious about what’s going on through the window, creating a central point for people to converge in that moment in time.
 We help redefine what research is, building confidence, experience and skills in creative research, and share how people can be involved.
-Our work involves an element of gentle, disruptive social activism.
+Our work involves an element of gentle social activism.

 VALUES